solbody-protocol/solbody-protocol/docs/services.md

 ### Point to services in other networks

 The service urls above are for rinkeby.
-[Ocean's docs have urls](https://docs.oceanprotocol.com/concepts/networks) for Ethereum mainnet and other supported networks.
+[Solbody's docs have urls](https://docs.solbodyprotocol.com/concepts/networks) for Ethereum mainnet and other supported networks.

 ### Run your own services, separately